living like bees

-how do we colonize the matter? my approach aims to foreground disturbance and faults in different semiotic patterns towards its potential to effect unforeseens. it highlights the issue of metamorphosis in nature as a metaphor of social frameworks and regulations, by reversing semantic relations between conceptions and materials, beyond human ends and actions.
+how do we colonize the matter? my approach aims to foreground disturbance and faults in different semiotic patterns towards its potential to effect unforeseen parts. it highlights the issue of metamorphosis in nature as a metaphor of social frameworks and regulations, by reversing semantic relations between conceptions and materials, beyond human ends and actions.

-my mixed background and a six months cohabiting in 2013 with a colony of swarming bees in the then dining room of my house have led me into deepening similarities between man and honeybees in social learning; hence to explore and evoke phenomena of colonization in different environments and matters, up to transcode it in a multifaceted art practice.
+my mixed background and a six months cohabiting in 2013 with a colony of swarming bees in the once dining room of my house have led me into deepening similarities between man and honeybees in social learning; hence to explore and evoke phenomena of colonization in different environments and matters, up to transcode it in a multifaceted art practice.

 medina zabo© 2020 powered by unibuni♚